 One great way to finish off a party or BBQ is to set up an ice cream sundae bar where guests can put together great sundaes.
-Ice cream bars are becoming a popular choice at many events, even as a late-night snack idea for weddings.
+Ice cream bars are becoming a popular choice at many events, and even as a late-night snack idea for weddings.
 All you need to do is put out a few flavors of ice cream and a selection of toppings from these choices.
 Your guests will love it, especially the kids.

 Hot fudge, caramel sauce, and fruit sauces are all fun choices for ice cream sundaes.
 While there are many varieties of ice cream sauces you can buy at the store, why not make your own fresh and delicious sauces?
 A sweet cherry sauce is so fast and easy to put together, and it will taste better than anything you can buy, as will homemade raspberry sauce.

 One great way to serve smooth sauces like chocolate sauce and caramel are to use plastic squeeze bottles (picture the kind diners use for ketchup).
 You can buy these cheap at a restaurant supply store, and they keep the mess to a minimum.
 Fruit sauce can be served in a bowl with a small ladle or even in a gravy boat.
 If you want to keep a sauce hot, try a mini warming crockpot.
 The only caveat is it will need to be plugged in, which may not work for an outdoor party.

 Toppings with a little bit of texture provide an interesting texture for your ice cream.
 Contrasting textures are an important part of great food.
 Plus, all of these ideas are tasty and traditional for ice cream sundaes.

 - Candy Pieces: Give a rough chop to your favorite candy bars or put out bite-sized candy.
 Look for small versions of candy like M&Ms or gummy bears, especially if you are putting together an ice cream sundae bar for kids.